datafold-dev/datafold/README.rst

 code is documented with
 `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html#overview>`__ style.

-Additional dependencies to build the documentation that *not* install with the development dependencies:
+Additional dependencies to build the documentation that do *not* install with the development dependencies:

 * `LaTex <https://www.latex-project.org/>`__ to render equations,